Kotti/kotti_user_manual/docs/adding_content/images.rst

 find the local file with the photograph of the fruit.
 Each one is uploaded and stored with each "Add" action.

 After the images have been added, if we click the "Fruits" document, we do not see the images as a list.
-We have to click the "Contents" link to see
+There are there, at the position of the "Fruits" document within the website, but we have to click the "Contents" link to see them listed:
-that:

 ..
 Image:: ../images/contents_view.png

+..
+Note:: The "Contents" view shows all contained items, not just images.

 Image Handling
 --------------

 There is more to the Image content type.
-Images can be made from photographs, from scanned documents, from frame grabs of video, from screen captures, from the output of specialized programs -- so many ways.
+Images can be made from photographs, from scanned documents, from frame grabs of video, from screen captures, from the output of specialized programs--so many ways.
 But they mostly fall into a set of familar types, with filename endings like .jpg, .png, and .gif.
 They vary in size tremendously, from thumbnail images only a few kilobytes in size to the real whoppers, the ones coming off modern digital cameras, even